This is How Thanksgiving is Celebrated Around the World

 The holiday celebrated in early October in German-speaking countries may not exactly qualify as “Thanksgiving,” but the idea is similar.
 Erntedankfest, or “harvest festival of thanks,” is primarily celebrated at rural churches across Germany, Austria, and Switzerland.
 The all-day affair begins with a procession and the presentation of the Erntekrone (harvest crown) in the morning, followed by musical performances, dancing, food, and an evening church service.
 It typically culminates in a lantern parade and fireworks.

-From Ertedankfest to Oktoberfest, fall is one of the best times to visit Germany.
-Don't miss our roundup of the top 10 things to do in Munich.
+Next, don’t miss our roundup of the top 10 things to do in Munich.